souls-syntax/Cache_Simulator/README.md

 For a given memory address, the simulator decomposes the 64-bit virtual address into three components:

-1. Tag: The unique identifies for the memory block.
+1. Tag: The unique identifier for the memory block.
 2. Set Index: Determines which set the data belongs to.
 3. Block offset: Ignored for the simulation logic.